Taking to the Waves with Roz Decker

 We caught up with Roz Decker from Little Seeds Surf Coaching in WA to find out what makes her tick, some advice of getting started in surfing and her recent trip to Broome to work with girls from remote areas and teach them the art of surfing.

-Describe yourself in 7 Words:
+Describe yourself in seven words:

 Fun, life-lover, quiet soul-time seeker, mermaid, traveller, people connector

 Hangout with good friends, surf, laugh.
 Preferably all together

 Blessed with loads of them.
 Recently travelling and surfing with my 17yo son, off the beaten track through Indonesia.
 Watching his world expand everyday, surfing, experiencing new cultures and making friends on the way.

 Where does your Surfing inspiration stem from?